-The 2009 USPSTF recommendation statement on screening for breast cancer focused on the general population, and not specifically on screening women with dense breasts and a negative mammogram.47 The recommendation acknowledged the increased sensitivity of digital mammography for women with dense breasts.
+The 2009 USPSTF recommendation statement on screening for breast cancer focused on the general population, and not specifically on screening women with dense breasts and a negative mammogram.45 The recommendation acknowledged that digital mammography had increased sensitivity (compared with film mammography) for women with dense breasts.
 It called for future randomized trials comparing the effectiveness of digital versus film mammography for women with dense breasts.
-Such trials have not been conducted and digital mammography is presently used for over 95 percent of mammograms in the United States.48
+Such trials have not been conducted and digital mammography is presently used for over 95 percent of mammograms in the United States.46